Friday, 12 May 2023

 163. Serai Pakka, Khanpur, tehsil Gujar Khan!

-Serais were normally constructed along the main highways and were fortified, fort-like huge buildings.
-Which could accommodate a big caravan and provide all kinds of facilities for the stay of travellers.
-The primary purpose was to provide a safe and secure place for the caravans at night.
-Serais were located at a distance of 25 to 30 kilometers from each other.
-Just a few of them have survived the depredations of time and above all our negligence.
+Serais were normally constructed along the main highways.
+These fortified, fort-like buildings were large enough to accommodate entire caravans and provided various facilities for travellers.
+Their primary purpose was to offer a safe and secure place for caravans to rest at night.
+Serais were usually located at intervals of 25 to 30 kilometers.
+Unfortunately, only a few have survived the depredations of time—and above all, our negligence.

-Such an example is Serail Pakka located at 33°18'34.87"N, 73°20'31.41"E about ten kilometers northeast of Gujar Khan, near the village Khanpur.
-It must have been located along the old route of the GT road, which no passes about six kilometers to the west.
-We visited it on 30 April on a pleasant afternoon.
-We approached it from the northeast from a lower ground and the first view was quite impressive.
-I only vaguely knew about its existence and was not sure what to find there.
-In the google maps the spellings of the place are given as Saray Pakka.
+One such example is Serai Pakka, located at 33°18'34.87"N, 73°20'31.41"E, about ten kilometers northeast of Gujar Khan, near the village of Khanpur.
+It must once have stood along the old route of the Grand Trunk (GT) Road, which now passes about six kilometers to the west.
+We visited it on 30 April, on a pleasant afternoon.
+Approaching from the northeast across lower ground, the first view was quite impressive.
+I only vaguely knew of its existence and was unsure what to expect.
+On Google Maps, the place is marked as Saray Pakka.

-The main entrance of the serai is northward and on this side, the complete wall still exists.
-Similarly, the eastern wall is still intact, though both are not in good condition.
-But the other two walls are almost completely gone.
-The whole structure is in bad condition and the interior of the serai is almost completely occupied and dozens of families are living inside and along the western and southern wall.
+The main entrance of the serai faces north, and on this side the wall is still standing in its entirety.
+The eastern wall, too, remains intact, though neither is in good condition.
+The other two walls, however, are almost completely gone.
+The whole structure is badly deteriorated, and the interior of the serai is now fully occupied, with dozens of families living inside and along the western and southern walls.

 The northern wall and the main entrance of the Serai Pakka.
 (30.04.2023.)